FieryFork/FieryFork.github.io/mymusic.md

 </audio>
 <br>
 <br>
 This is my peice titled *Extraterrestrial Lick Back*.
 The title highlights the underlying whimsical tune inside of the dark synths, similair to a multidimensional being doing something childish and foolhardy.
-Listen to it!
+I composed the score and generated it by hand for the Antiquated Beat album.
 <br>
 <audio controls>
   <source src="extraterrestrial lick back.mp3" type="audio/mpeg">